 Factors That Affect Temperature Change

 There are many factors that affect how the temperature of a substance will change when a given amount of heat energy is transferred to it.
-These factors include the mass of the material (a smaller mass will undergo a greater temperature change for a given amount of heat added) and the specific heat capacity c.
+These factors include the mass of the material (a smaller mass will undergo a greater temperature change for a given amount of heat added), the specific heat capacity c, and the thermal conductivity.

 If there is a heat source supplying power P, then the total heat added depends on P and time t.
-That is, the heat energy Q will equal P × t.
+The following equation describes this total heat energy Q:

 The rate of temperature change is another interesting factor to consider.
 Do objects change their temperatures at a constant rate?
-It turns out that the rate of change depends on the temperature difference between the object and its surroundings.
+It turns out that the rate of change depends on the temperature difference between the object and its surroundings in combination with their thermal conductivity.
 Newton’s law of cooling describes this change.
 The closer an object is to the surrounding temperature, the slower it approaches equilibrium.

 Temperature Changes and Phase Changes